zingzincoachtay/win10ng-fu/README.md

 > set this[2]="absolute_path_to_another_target_folder"

 The program uses `here` and `this` in an array style.
 It will also overwrite the existing files if the names do not change when you desire them to change.
-The `%today%` variable is available because my workflow requires updates only daily.
-It is possible to extend `%today%` to times as well.
-Lastly, `here` and `this` must have the same array size, meaning `here[1]` and `this[1]` must exist mutually.
+The `%today%` variable is available because I check for updates daily.
+It is possible to extend `%today%` to times as well, if you require checking multiple times a day.
+Lastly, `here` and `this` must have the same array size, meaning `here[1]` and `this[1]` must exist mutually (i.e., command `here` > `this`).